rss comments entries

 Fratello Coffee has wanted to support a greater cause when purchasing our coffees.
-We are choosing to work directly with farmers, and when possible purchase Rainforest Alliance (RFA) products.
+We are choosing to work directly with farmers, and when possible purchase Rainforest Alliance Coffee (RFA) products.
 This does not mean we are not going to continue to source Organic and Fairtrade Organic products, it just means we would rather choose the RFA Certification on our coffees.

 I have had some issues in the past bringing in Organic certified coffees, not because I don’t agree with organic certification, but simply because I know most coffee farms are indeed organic.
 A lot of farmers don’t use pesticides, chemicals and un-natural fertilizers because they can’t afford them.
 These same farmers can’t afford the to undergo certification to become “Organic”.